namazia0/RAG4QA/README.md

 # RAG4QA

-This repository compares different RAG approaches for Question Answering.
-It was part of a lab at University.
+This repository explores and compares various Retrieval-Augmented Generation (RAG) approaches for Question Answering.
+Developed as part of a university lab project conducted from October 2024 to January 2025.

 <p align="center">
   <img src="images/approaches.png">